 MacMillan Provincial Park on Vancouver Island is known for Cathedral Grove, a network of walking trails under ancient Douglas Firs, some of which are over 800 years old.
 These natural pillars provide a majestic canopy for travellers.
 This old-growth forest is a 157 hectare stand that draws in tourists around the globe.

 Whiteswan Lake Provincial Park is known for an undeveloped natural hot spring called Lussier.
 The soothing hot waters can run temperatures as high as up to 43 degrees Celsius.
 As a wildland hot springs, this is a new experience for well-seasoned travellers to Harrison Hot Springs.
 If you’re interested in hot springs of BC, here is our complete rejuvenating list.

 Near Harrison Hot Springs is a short but divine walk among the cedar trees.
 A local artist was inspired to decorate the trees with masks after coming across a dog walker who observed the trail seemed full of mysterious spirits.
 Even without the masks, Spirit Trail remains a woodland fantasy with green moss, marshland and fallen logs on this haunting walk.
 See more pictures of the trail here.

 Between Sicamous and Revelstoke is the Enchanted Forest.
-With over 350 handcrafted fairy tale figurines and the tallest tree house in BC, this forest will fulfil all your Old World fancies.
+With over 350 handcrafted fairy tale figurines and the tallest tree house in British Columbia, this destination forest will fulfill all your Old World fancies.
 Castles and dungeons make the Enchanted Forest a destination for children and those young at heart.

 Get more 604, delivered to your inbox